 Now the fun part: “use /dev/random instead”.
-While /dev/random does not block, its random number output comes from the very same CSPRNG as /dev/urandom's.
+While /dev/urandom does not block, its random number output comes from the very same CSPRNG as /dev/random's.

 If you really need information-theoretically secure random numbers (you don't!), and that's about the only reason why the entropy of the CSPRNGs input matters, you can't use /dev/random, either!

 The man page is silly, that's all.
 At least it tries to redeem itself with this:

 If you are unsure about whether you should use /dev/random or /dev/urandom, then probably you want to use the latter.
 As a general rule, /dev/urandom should be used for everything except long-lived GPG/SSL/SSH keys.